 Getting Help from Burlington Medicaid Lawyers

-Burlington Medicaid lawyers at Unsworth LaPlante, PLC will help you to make smart plans regarding getting your nursing home care covered.
+Burlington Medicaid lawyers at Unsworth LaPlante, PLLC will help you to make smart plans regarding getting your nursing home care covered.
 We can assist you with making your Medicaid plan no matter how old you are, what your personal situation is, and the nature and value of assets that you own.
 We can provide personalized guidance both in crisis planning when your need for nursing home care is imminent and you want to preserve as much wealth as possible, as well as in situations where you are planning ahead to keep assets safe.

 To learn more about how our compassionate and knowledgeable legal team can provide assistance to you in making sure you are able to get covered for Medicare, join us for a free seminar.
 To find out more about the personalized help we can offer with making your Medicaid plan, give us a call at (802) 879-7133 or contact us online now.